Ronitsabhaya75/Habit-Quest/README.md

 - Unit tests can be added using Jest
 - API testing with tools like Postman or Insomnia

+### Review System

+The review system allows users to submit feedback about their experience with HabitQuest.

+#### Production Setup

+In production environments, reviews are currently logged but not stored persistently.
+This is a temporary solution to address file system limitations in production hosting.

+#### Development Setup

+In development, reviews can be saved to the local file system in the `data/reviews.json` file.

+#### Future Improvements

+A future update will implement proper database storage for reviews using a database service.

 ## Deployment

 The application is configured for deployment on Vercel: